 The White Moose Golf Course is a 9-hole, par 35 course and is located about 7 km north of Sioux Narrows off Highway 71.
 Like many other golf courses in Sunset Country, many holes overlook the lake.
 If you are fishing Lake of the Woods and want a break from the boat, come in and play a round of golf.
 Call 807-226-5319 for more information.

 The Spruce Creek Golf Course is Morson's newest recreation opportunity.
-This 9-hole, par 36 course, designed by Grant Golf of Winnipeg, Manitoba is 3397 yards from the blue tees, 3218 from the white tees and 2767 yards from the red tees.
+This 9-hole, par 36 course, designed by Grant Golf of Winnipeg, Manitoba is 3397 yards from the blue tees, 3218 from the white tees, and 2767 yards from the red tees.
 The course has rolling fairways set amongst the rugged terrain of the Canadian Shield.
-The course is 2.6 kms east from the junction of Highways 621 and 619.
+The course is 2.6 km east of the junction of Highways 621 and 619.